 You can refer to this chart cum infographic and find their body condition score.

-Some breeds like the Greyhound, Whippets, Mudhol Hounds and Caravan Hounds are lanky by nature.
+Some breeds like the Greyhound, Whippets, Mudhol Hounds, and Caravan Hounds are lanky by nature.
 If your dog belongs to these breeds or breeds similar to these, speak to a vet to calm all your worries.

 25. Why is my dog eating grass?

-Sometimes, dogs do eat particular types of grass to throw up if they are feeling uneasy.
+Sometimes, dogs eat particular types of grass to throw up if they are feeling uneasy.
 At other times, they may eat grass due to an increasing worm load.

 Consider all the reasons mentioned above to understand why your dog may be eating grass.
 While eating grass may not harm your dog, we must remember that grass on the sidewalks isn’t particularly clean.
 So, do not allow your dog to eat grass when they are out walking with you.